Machy8/Grid/docs/text-formatting.md

 # Text formatting

-Shortcuts for the text formatting
+Classes for the text formatting.

 **Alignment**
 - **Centered:** text-centered